Xeres / Characters / Moss

 The Frogs

 He was eight years old and hunting frogs in the reeds at the edge of a canal outside Brackenwall when the slavers found him.
-This is the detail he returns to most reliably when he talks about it, the frogs, with a specific quality of bafflement that six years of life on the streets had developed in him a thorough and practical survival instinct, and then one afternoon he was simply somewhere he shouldn't have been because there were frogs there, and that was that.
+This is the detail he returns to most reliably when he talks about it — the frogs — with a specific quality of bafflement that six years of life on the streets had developed in him a thorough and practical survival instinct, and then one afternoon he was simply somewhere he shouldn't have been because there were frogs there, and that was that.
 He fought immediately.
 He fought hard enough that it took three of them.
 He woke up in a cage with his hands bound and the canal already well behind him, and he spent the next several minutes conducting a very thorough assessment of his situation in language that would later become characteristic.
 Then he started looking for weaknesses in the cage.

 Two Years